 History: The history of cupping goes back centuries and was practiced by numerous cultures.
 Reports of cupping have been found in Chinese, Hindu and Egyptian scriptures.
 The cups and techniques may have changed but the effect has remained the same.

 Cupping is a therapy in which a jar is attached to the skin surface to cause local congestion through the removal of the air in the jar.
 Traditionally created by introducing heat in the form of an ignited material it is more commonly performed today with suction pumps.

 Cupping can be very effective for the treatment of:

 Principles of its therapeutic effect are similar to that of dry needling, however the main mechanism for cupping is inducing a rush of blood flow by breaking muscle adhesions and microscopic blood vessels.

-Osteopath John is trained in both these modalities.
+Osteopath Jesse is trained in both these modalities.